Isolated vs non-isolated power converters

 The mid-voltage rail is known as the ‘intermediate bus’ and the bulk converter is often termed an ‘intermediate bus converter’ (IBC) – they are common in telecom systems where they convert the nominal 48/53 V battery voltage to 12 V, before a range of non-isolated converters produce the voltages needed for the various loads.
 As these converters are placed close to the loads that they feed, these are often called ‘point of load’ converters (PoL).

-With a recent trend in high performance applications such as computing, data centers and artificial intelligence (AI) to shift the supply voltage from 12 V to 48 V, primarily to reduce currents and associated losses, the intermediate bus approach is being considered there.
+With a recent trend in high performance applications such as computing, data centers and artificial intelligence (AI) to shift the supply voltage from 12 V to 48 V, primarily to reduce currents and associated losses, the intermediate bus approach is also becoming a popular choice there.

-However, as these types of application are powered by an AC/DC switch mode power supply (SMPS) there is no need for isolation within the IBC as the SMPS (if specified correctly) contains the safety isolation required by the system.
-This means that engineers designing these systems are able to take advantage of a new type of non-isolated IBC that offers the benefits of reduced size, greater efficiency and lower cost.
+However, as these types of application are powered by an AC/DC switch mode power supply (SMPS) there is often no need for safety isolation within the IBC as the SMPS (if specified correctly) contains the safety isolation required by the system.
+This means that engineers designing these systems are able to take advantage of a new type of non-isolated IBC that offers the benefits of reduced size, higher power density, greater efficiency and lower cost.

-The forthcoming BMR350 series offers all of the features of the BMR490, but is optimized for price/performance at lower power levels.
-This device has a thermal design limit of 860 W and is able to deliver peak power of 1200 W for up to one second – a highly useful feature for addressing start-up inrush currents and transient load spikes.
+The BMR350 series offers all of the features of the BMR490, but is optimized further for an improved price/performance ratio.
+This device has a thermal design limit of up to 1300 W and is able to deliver peak power of up to 1700 W – a highly useful feature for addressing start-up inrush currents and transient load spikes.
 The BMR350 offers efficiencies up to 97.7%.